 How many cases occur in a year?

 Cases do occur every year in the UK, although fortunately very few are serious.
-However, even one case is one case too many and with basic hygiene practices and regular worming of dogs and cats the disease is easily preventable.
+Many people will have had the infection but will be unaware of it as they have not suffered any serious symptoms.
+However, even one case is one case too many and with basic hygiene practices, people cleaning up after their dogs and regular worming of dogs and cats, the disease is easily preventable.

 Why are children more at risk?

 Children, especially toddlers, crawl on grass in gardens and parks.
 They may pick up the toxocara canis eggs on their hands and then put fingers in their mouths.
 With proper measures such as cleaning up after dogs in these areas and keeping childrens sandpits covered when not in use etc., the risk would be even less.